||Our Camp Staff

 Steve and Heather Buddie

-Parents of Molly (14) and Luke (12), Steve is a former All-American wrestler and head wrestling coach at Stanford.
-He has directed camps throughout the Bay Area for almost 20 years, and now directs Decathlon year round.
+Parents of Molly (16) and Luke (14), Steve is a former All-American wrestler at Stanford.
+He has directed camps throughout the Bay Area for over 20 years, and now directs Decathlon year round.
 Heather was an All-American soccer player at Stanford.
 She has also served as a longtime teacher in the Palo Alto Unified School District, currently teaching 5th grade at Hoover Elementary.
 They bring to Decathlon 50 years of combined experience working with children.

-This will be Jen's 24th summer at the Decathlon Sports Club!
-She's a quadruple "Hall of Famer!"
-(3 as a camper, 1 as a JCIT, 4 as a JC, 4 as a counselor, and now 12 summers as a director.)
-During the school year Jen is a teacher at the Woodside Preschool and has been teaching there for the past 13 years.
+This will be Jen's 26th summer at the Decathlon Sports Club!
+She's a quintuple "Hall of Famer!"
+(3 as a camper, 1 as a JCIT, 4 as a JC, 4 as a counselor, and now 14 summers as a director.)
+During the school year Jen is a teacher at the Woodside Preschool and has been teaching there for the past 15 years.
 While not teaching, Jen enjoys reading, fitness, walking her two dogs, and going to concerts!
-She is also the proud mother of Josie (2 years old!).
+She is also the proud mother of Josie (3), and Rocco (1).
 A bit of trivia...Jen was named Athlete of Year at Woodside High in 1998.
 Her sport: Basketball.

 Mitchell was born and raised in the great Redwood City.
 He attended Roosevelt, St. Pius, and graduated from Serra High School in 2009.
 He then graduated as a film major from Cal State Northridge in 2015.